tomtecola/github-rules/README.md

 ![JIRA Integration Screenshot](/app-69.PNG?raw=true "JIRA Integration Screenshot")

 ## Owner:
 1. To follow the principle of least privilege, you might be changed from owner role to member without notice.
-Please talk to Hong to request for a owner role.
+Please talk to Hong to request for an owner role.